opticdev/optic/website/blog/future-of-api-specifications.md

 - [**Live Demo from the video.
 The benefits**](https://opticdev.github.io/changelog-spec-demo/)
   - one reference implementation, shared by every vendor
   - API specs don't 'break' anymore when we make them better
-  - (because of the evolability above) you could add new protocols and spec features at-will, and forwards-proof many of the hard choices
+  - (because of the evolvability above) you could add new protocols and spec features at-will, and future-proofs many of the hard choices

 - **Ends with a quick reminder** -- we know how to build systems like this, it's what we do with our APIs every day.
 We are more than capable of making this happen :)